-When Melbourne started to respond to Covid 19 in early 2020, I started to research what was needed to make online piano lessons work.
+When Melbourne started to respond to Covid 19 in early 2020, I began researching what was needed to make online piano lessons work.
 I joined social media groups of teachers uncovering how to make it work.
 Zoom itself was developing as we were developing ways to use it for our teaching.

 Some teachers couldn’t find a way to make their in person lessons translate to zoom.
 They resisted the limitations it placed on their usual ways of doing things.
 Some even quit teaching entirely.

 Others found ways to embrace it, and make it work.
-Here’s what I have learned.
+Here’s what I learned.

 Embracing teaching piano on Zoom